videothrone/crux-axul-vue/README.md

 # Crux Axul

 This project is a rebuild of the original [Crux Axul](https://github.com/videothrone/crux-axul) site with Vue 3 in Vite.
 The goal is / was to create proper dynamic and linkable subpages and an easier way to build the release catalog, w/ the option to connect the whole app to a headless CMS down the line if necessary.
 I also wanted to re-factor the markup to [BEM](https://getbem.com/) principles and at least implement basic web accessibility.
-You can view change in versions in the <a href="CHANGELOG.md">Changelog</a>.
+You can view version changes in the <a href="CHANGELOG.md">Changelog</a>.

 ## Preview